dortania/OpenCore-Install-Guide/extras/acpi.md

      }
   }
 }
+*/ <- REMOVE THIS
 ```

 But looking back at the screenshot above we notice something, our ACPI path is different: `PC00.LPC0` vs `PCI0.LPCB`.
 This is very important especially when you're dealing with Intel consumer vs Intel HEDT and AMD, `PC00.LPC0` is common on Intel HEDT while `PCI0.SBRG` is common on AMD.
-And they even come with name variation such as  `EC0`, `H_EC`, `PGEC` and `ECDV`, so there can't be a one size fits all SSDT, **always verify your path and device**
+And they even come with name variation such as  `EC0`, `H_EC`, `PGEC` and `ECDV`, so there can't be a one size fits all SSDT, **always verify your path and device**.

+And make sure to scroll to the bottom as the new Fake EC function also need the correct path to replace the old EC.

 > What happens if multiple `PNP0C09` show up